OpenAgentsInc/v2/docs/migration.md

 - It derives `name` and `username` fields for users from their email addresses.
 - It maintains relationships between entities using Convex's ID system.
 - It handles potential null values for certain fields by providing default values.
+- It checks for existing data before creating new entries:
+  - For users, it updates existing users instead of creating duplicates.
+  - For threads, it skips creation if a thread already exists for a user.
+  - For messages, it checks if a message already exists in a thread at a specific timestamp before creating a new one.

 ### Running the Migration Script